Send an email with all 6 of the following to Fiona at IOL.

 - You MUST state a Closing Date for applications (with no closing date it will default to one calendar month from submission date).
 Once an advert has been removed after its closing date a re-listing is considered as a new advert.
 Job adverts are listed in Closing Date order.
 We will not be able to list job adverts with a closing date of further than 3 months from listing date.
 New listed jobs are on a highlighted background.

-New Job Adverts get Tweeted!
-We can include your logo for you when we Tweet about your new job advert.
-If you want to include a logo for your organisation please send this as an attached JPEG file.
-We are not able to include logos or images in the job adverts.
+New Job Adverts get Tweeted and posted on the regional IOL Facebook pages.
+Please send your logo (or other graphic jog) for you when we Tweet/Facebook about your new job advert.
+Please send images this as a JPEG file.
+We are not able to include logos or images in the IOL website job adverts.

 Job Adverts for Non IOL Member